 Program of Study

-Students may elect to prepare either a major or minor field in the history of women and gender.
+Students may elect to prepare either a major or minor field in the history of women, gender, and sexuality.
 The field is structured as a comparative one.
 Students normally select two major geographic areas and/or periods (e.g., United States and Europe; India and Britain).
 Preliminary examinations are tailored to students' individualized programs of study.

-To incorporate women's studies scholarship more fully into their research, students in History may, in addition, choose to complete a graduate minor in Women's Studies.
+To incorporate gender and women's studies scholarship more fully into their research, students in History may, in addition, choose to complete a graduate minor in Gender and Women's Studies.
 The minor consists of three courses, including one in feminist theory and one outside the student's home discipline.
-Doctoral minors in Women's Studies are encouraged to design dissertation topics around issues of women and/or gender and sexuality.
+Doctoral minors in Gender and Women's Studies are encouraged to design dissertation topics around issues of women and/or gender and sexuality.